Euclid Quick Data Release (Q1). Exploring galaxy morphology across cosmic time through Sersic fits: Introduction

-The \Euclid space mission \citep{EuclidSkyOverview} is envisioned to observe an effective sky area of roughly 14\,000\,${\rm deg^2}$ in order to map the evolution of the large-scale structure, and will therefore observe a number of resolved galaxies several orders of magnitude larger than other previous missions such as the \HST or the \textit{James Webb} Space Telescope.
-It will cover from the red optical region using the Visible Imager (VIS; with a single broadband filter \IE, \citealt{EuclidSkyVIS, Q1-TP002}) to the near infra-red (NIR) using the Near-Infrared Spectrometer and Photometer (NISP).
-The latter enables both imaging in the NIR through three filters \YE, \JE, \HE and low-resolution NIR spectroscopy (\citealt{EuclidSkyNISP,Schirmer-EP18, Q1-TP003}).
-Therefore, the large sky area of the \Euclid mission, combined with the exquisite spatial resolution of its instruments (pixel sizes of \ang{;;0.1} and \ang{;;0.3} and a point spread function (PSF) full width at half maximum (FWHM) of \ang{;;0.16} and \ang{;;0.48} for the optical and NIR, respectively), and the unparalleled surface brightness sensitivities expected to be reached (approximately 29.8\,mag\,arcsec$^{-2}$ for the \Euclid Wide, EWS; \citealt{Scaramella-EP1}, and 31.8\,mag\,arcsec$^{-2}$ for the \Euclid Deep, EDS), make it uniquely suited for groundbreaking discoveries.
+The \Euclid space mission \citep{EuclidSkyOverview} is envisioned to observe an effective sky area of roughly 14\,000\,${\rm deg^2}$ in order to map the evolution of the large-scale structure and will therefore observe a number of resolved galaxies several orders of magnitude larger than other previous missions, such as the \HST and the \textit{James Webb} Space Telescope.
+Its coverage will range from the red optical region, using the Visible Imager (VIS; with a single broadband filter \IE, \citealt{EuclidSkyVIS, Q1-TP002}), to the near infrared (NIR), using the Near-Infrared Spectrometer and Photometer (NISP).
+The latter enables both imaging in the NIR through three filters (\YE, \JE, and \HE) and low-resolution NIR spectroscopy (\citealt{EuclidSkyNISP,Schirmer-EP18, Q1-TP003}).
+Therefore, the large sky area of the \Euclid mission combined with the exquisite spatial resolution of its instruments -- pixel sizes of \ang{;;0.1} and \ang{;;0.3} and a point spread function (PSF) full width at half maximum (FWHM) of \ang{;;0.16} and \mbox{\ang{;;0.48}} for the optical and NIR, respectively -- and the unparalleled surface brightness sensitivities expected to be reached -- approximately 29.8\,mag\,arcsec$^{-2}$ for the Euclid Wide Survey (EWS; \citealt{Scaramella-EP1}) and 31.8\,mag\,arcsec$^{-2}$ for the Euclid Deep Survey (EDS) -- make it uniquely suited for groundbreaking discoveries.